tverbeiren/co2plot/README.md

 ## Background

 The source for generating the plot is available under `src/`.
-At Data Intuitive, are developing a tool called `viash` to convert this R code into a runnable script.
-Viash itself is not yet Open Source (but will soon be).
+At Data Intuitive, we developed [Viash](http://viash.io/) which is a tool to convert a basic R code file into a runnable script.
+Viash itself is open source, so please check it out if you're interested.

 The resulting script can be found under `bin/`.